HATS-38 b and WASP-139 b join a growing group of hot Neptunes on polar orbits: Discussion

 \section{Discussion}

-In this work, we have characterized the orbits HATS-38 b and WASP-139 b, and found that they have nearly polar sky-projected obliquities and residual non-zero eccentricities, thus joining the growing sample of isolated (without nearby companions within 4 times the orbital period) low-density Neptunes in polar and eccentric orbits that include HAT-P-11 b \citep{Sanchis-Ojeda2011}, WASP-107 b \citep{Dai2017,Rubenzahl2021}, GJ 436 b \citep{Bourrier2018,Bourrier2022}, and GJ 3470 b \citep{Stefansson22}.
+In this work, we have characterized the orbits HATS-38 b and WASP-139 b, and found that they have nearly polar sky-projected obliquities, thus joining the growing sample of isolated (without nearby companions within 4 times the orbital period) low-density Neptunes in polar orbits that include HAT-P-11 b \citep{Sanchis-Ojeda2011}, WASP-107 b \citep{Dai2017,Rubenzahl2021}, GJ 436 b \citep{Bourrier2018,Bourrier2022}, and GJ 3470 b \citep{Stefansson22}.

 In Figure \ref{fig:lambda_vs_teff}, we compare our results for HATS-38 b and WASP-139 b to the sample of Neptunes with measured sky-projected obliquity from TEPCat\footnote{\url{https://www.astro.keele.ac.uk/jkt/tepcat/}} \citep{Southworth2011}, plotting the sky-projected obliquity versus stellar effective temperature.
-In this plot, we can see that Neptunes in compact multiplanet systems are all consistent with being well-aligned, except for the notable case of HD 3167c \citep{Dalal2019,Bourrier2021}.
+In this plot, we can see that Neptunes in compact multiplanet systems are all consistent with being well-aligned, except for the notable case of HD 3167 c \citep{Dalal2019,Bourrier2021}.
 In turn, isolated Neptunes can be either polar or well-aligned.
 This dichotomy has recently been discussed by \citet{radzom2024}.

+A related property of these planets is their residual eccentricities (potential eccentricity for HATS-38 b), which poses a problem for tidal circularization models, as these would predict circularization timescales generally shorter than their ages \citep[see, e.g.,][]{Correia2020}.
+Similarly to \citet{EspinozaRetamal2023}, we estimate the circularization timescale for HATS-38 b and WASP-139 b following \citet{Goldreich66}.
+Assuming a modified quality factor \citep[e.g.,][]{Ogilvie07} $Q'=10^{6}$ and pseudo-synchronous rotation of the planet, we get circularization timescales of $\sim1.4$ and $\sim2.3$ Gyr, for HATS-38 b and WASP-139 b respectively, which are timescales shorter than the estimated ages of the systems of $\sim 10$ and $\sim 6$ Gyr, continuing with the observed trend for polar Neptunes.

 Next, we discuss some of the properties of HATS-38 b and WASP-139 b as well as the overall distribution of stellar obliquities of the close-in Neptunes, some of the possible origins of these planets, and put some constraints on the possibility of having companions.